1 year ago · lizzie · 0 comments · Sticky

-Why it is so important to understand your child
+Why it is so important to understand child temperament?

 As a parent of two young children who are growing up very fast, I understand first hand how challenging parenting can be.
 Over the years I have learnt personally and professionally how important it is to spend time getting to know my children.
 This means I have to take time to play with them, listen to them and gather as much information that I can from their teachers, other family members and friends, in order to see them in different lights.
 I think this is crucial for guiding them through life.